georgeLorenzetti/GPUPathTracer/README.md

  - Next event estimation
  - Lambertian materials
  - Cosine weighted hemisphere sampling
- - BVH Acceleration structure/.obj loading
+ - MBVH acceleration structure with 32 byte nodes.

 To Do:
  - More BRDFs